maskees/maskees/README.md

-Here is a professional and engaging GitHub README template tailored to your background in Artificial Intelligence and your specific interests.
-You can copy and paste this directly into a README.md file in a repository named after your GitHub username to display it on your profile.

 Hi there, I'm Shaksham Mehra! 👋
 I am a passionate B.Tech Artificial Intelligence student currently in my 3rd year at NMIMS.
 I thrive at the intersection of data, algorithms, and real-world problem-solving.
 Whether it's training deep learning models or competing in high-stakes hackathons, I am always looking for ways to push the boundaries of technology.